Architecture and PR

 Crafting a compelling narrative

-Architecture is a crowded space, with hundreds of practices located in the same cities or county borders competing for potential projects and media attention.
-One of the first things we do with new architecture clients, and regularly with existing clients, is work together to nail exactly what it is that makes that practice or individual stand out from the crowd.
+Architecture and design are crowded spaces, with hundreds of practices located in the same cities or county borders competing for potential projects and media attention.
+You'll gain clarity on what makes your practice truly stand out - whether it's a standout project, a unique sector focus, or the story behind your founder - so every piece of communication reinforces your distinct identity.
 It could be a newsworthy project, a speciality within the sector, innovative material use, a figurehead within the practice or something unexpected about the founder.

 Crafting a narrative around this that feeds into all aspects of the marketing campaign and architecture PR strategy will set you apart - a thread that runs throughout your comms both on and offline, and piques interest with your target audience.